adrianobrito/scala_http_client/README.md

                                             .execute;
     val formattedResponse:String = response.format_to[String]((s:String) => s.reverse)

-You could format the response to any Object.
-You could use this feature to format JSON or XML Requests to Object, integrated with librarys like json4s or Jackson, like the example below:
+You could format the response to any Class.
+You could use this feature to format JSON or XML Requests to any Class, integrated with librarys like json4s or Jackson, like the example below:

     val formattedResponse:String = response.format_to[Person]((s:String) => service.deserialize[T](s));

 ### Tests

-The tests need a [scalawebtemplate](https://github.com/adrianobrito/scalawebtemplate) project to execute the tests.
+You will need a [scalawebtemplate](https://github.com/adrianobrito/scalawebtemplate) project to execute the tests.

 ### Add to your Project